BCH-RC/DiVenn2/README.md

 _**Figure 16.** KEGG pathway enrichment bar plot visualization created from KEGG pathway enrichment results._

 #### Divenn2 Information Mapping Flow
+ID mapping is necessary for GO enrichment analysis and KEGG pathway enrichment analysis in some cases.
+Mapping is performed depending on the input ID type and species.
+Some species do not have annotation data for gene ID mapping so custom annotation files were created to supplement our database.
+Figure 17 shows the flow for ID mapping.
+In general, NCBI/Entrez IDs are acceptable for all organisms, although a couple of organisms have limited NCBI/Entrez IDs available in our database so enrichment analysis may not yield sufficient results.
+There is no mapping from Ensembl and Uniprot IDs to the following organisms: ddi, mpo, ppa (Dictyostelium discoideum, Marchantia polymorpha, and Physcomitrella patens respectively).

 ![Divenn Information Mapping Flow Chart](./new_tutorial_imgs/Mapping_Flow.png) _**Figure 17.** ID mapping scheme/flow for user input data._